andrewraharjo/SDCND_Behavioral_Cloning/README.md

 I reduced the size of the image by **25%** and used the red channel of YUV Image.
 It is more efficient in training terms of time and space.
 The resized image is saved as **features** and synced the data of steering angels as **labels**.
 I splitted the data into **train** and **validation**, and saved them as **camera.pickle** file

+Preprocessing:
+- 1. Resize the image from 320x160 to 80x18.
+- 2. Convert the 80x18 image from RGB to YUV.
+- 3. Select the Red channel only from YUV for preprocessing.
+- 4. Flatten the last 18 Y-axis from the bottom so the new resized image is now 80x18 YUV Red Ch.

+I have total 19221 items each contained three images from different angles: center, left, and right.
+So, there are total 19221 x 3 = 57663 images I reshaped and used for training.

 ## Training

 | Layer (type) | Output Shape | Param # | Connected to |